microbus-io/fabric/docs/tech/encapsulation.md

 # Encapsulation Pattern

-The `Microbus` framework is opinionated about the interfaces (APIs) that are exposed to the developer and therefore opts to encapsulate underlying technologies behind its own interfaces.

-There are various reasons for this philosophy:
+`Microbus` employs the principle of information hiding and opts to encapsulate the underlying technologies behind its own simplified interfaces.
+There are various reasons for this pattern:

 * Providing a cohesive experience to developers
 * Enforcing uniformity across all microservices brings familiarity when looking at someone else's code, lowers the learning curve, and ultimately increases velocity